-Southern Hemisphere barbecue
+23. Southern Hemisphere Barbecue

 I have to mention the Southern Hemisphere barbecue, on its own.
 It makes for a unique dinner party theme twist.
 The Aussies refer to it as a ‘barbie,’ while South Africans call it a ‘braai.’
 Rugby and cricket lovers will probably know where I’m going with this.

 Get everybody to wear their favourite sports team colours.

 This is when you’re gearing up to entertain a large dinner party crowd.
 It’s what it says on the tin.
 An African American style cookout theme is different to a barbecue.